yangjunjie0320/LLM-from-Scratch/README.md

 concepts of large language models (LLMs), including some implementations built from scratch.

 ## Usage
+You can use the following script to install the dependencies.
 ```bash
 source setup.sh
 ```
-The script will create a conda environment with the name `llm-from-scratch` and install the dependencies.
+The script will create a conda environment with the name `llm-from-scratch`.

 ## The Building Blocks of a Large Language Model